Jayon Brown: 2018 season

-On January 20, 2018, the Titans hired Houston Texans' defensive coordinator Mike Vrabel to be their new head coach.
-Ten days later, the Titans hired Baltimore Ravens' defensive coordinator Dean Pees to be their new defensive coordinator after Dick LeBeau retired.
+On January 20, 2018, the Titans hired Texans' defensive coordinator Mike Vrabel to be their new head coach.
+Ten days later, Ravens' defensive coordinator Dean Pees was hired as the new defensive coordinator after Dick LeBeau retired.
 Throughout training camp, Brown competed to be a starting inside linebacker against offseason acquisition Will Compton and first-round pick Rashaan Evans.
-Head coach Mike Vrabel named Brown the backup inside linebacker to start the regular season, behind veterans Wesley Woodyard and Will Compton.
+Vrabel named Brown the backup inside linebacker to start the regular season, behind Compton and veteran Wesley Woodyard.